NatheSief/NatheSief/README.md

 <img src="./imgs/luffyg5.png" title="Banner">

 # Hi 👋, I'm Nathe
 > I've been a student at 42 paris from November 2023 to April 2025.
-I plan to specialize myself in the game-dev universe actually and I'm currently lokking for some freelances missions in arious fields to expand my knowledges.
+I plan to specialize myself in the game-dev universe actually and I'm currently lokking for some freelances missions in arious fields to expand my knowledges. </br>
+> I've always had a mentality where I looked for a social use of my skills, to propose a response to problematics via an etic way (clean code, optimisation, ...) to use technology in a better way. </br>
+> My goal in informatic is to reach a state where the tools are proposed to help humanity to develope in a greener way, in state with the nature, energies and not to destroy everything by getting as much as we can. </br>
+> Actually I'm learning skills to achieve this, but for it I have to go across my values, but I'm always open to new challenging projects, whithout any special fields, but a mentality.

 # Actually working on :
->-  C++ for 42 projects and also game-dev with VulkanAPI and OpenGL
+>-  C/C++ for game-dev with Raylib (maybe VulkanAPI and OpenGL after)
->-  The last 4 projects of 42 (CPP 05->09, IRC, Inception, Transcendance)
+>-	Web (HTML, CSS, JS, Python) for my website (with JS framework in more to enhance my web knowledges)
->-  SysAdmin tools for my website + the production of my own server (tools as NGINX, monitoring tools (Grafana, Prometheus))
+>-  SysAdmin tools for my server (tools as NGINX, monitoring tools (Grafana, Prometheus), ...)
 >-  Discord bots to manage the server (IP adress analyses, setting up alerts)
 >-	Electronic projects as creating my own keyboard or KVM switch to enhance my setup.
+>-	Bio-electronic for medical uses
+>-	Electronic for hospitality

-<summary> <h2> Achievements at 42 : </h2> </summary>
+<summary> <h2> Achievements at 42 : (clic to develop)</h2> </summary>
 <li> 1st Circle :
 <img src="./badges/libftm.png"  title="Libft: 125/100" length="100" width="100"><img src="./badges/get_next_linee.png"  title="GNL: 100/100" length="100" width="100"><img src="./badges/ft_printfe.png"  title="Ft-printf: 100/100" length="100" width="100"><img src="./badges/born2beroote.png"  title="B2B: 110/100" length="100" width="100"> </br>
 <li>2nd Circle : <img src="./badges/push_swape.png"  title="Push-swap: 83/100" length="100" width="100"><img src="./badges/minitalkm.png"  title="Minitalk: 125/125" length="100" width="100"><img src="./badges/so_longe.png"  title="So-long : 100/100" length="100" width="100"> </br>